PrestaShop/prestashop-specs/content/1.7/back-office/modules/module-manager/alerts-and-updates-listing.md

 ## Updates tab

 - **Balded title with the tooltip** - {modules number in total} modules to update and a hover tooltip.
-A tooltip is displayed as blue information _i_ icon, and when hovered, the text _Modules to update.
+A tooltip is displayed as a blue information _i_ icon, and when hovered, the text _Modules to update.
 Update these modules to enjoy their latest versions._ appears in dark box.
 - **Ghost button CTA Upgrade All** - initiates the Bulk action for upgrading all the available modules at the same time.
 The next actions are specified in the next topic.

 ### Upgrade All Pop-up UI